 Vero Beach is known for its outstanding beaches.
 Part of Florida's Treasure Coast, the beaches combine excellent sand quality with significant surf and tidal action.
 Vero's main public beach is known as South Beach, accessible at the eastern end of Causeway Boulevard, State Road 656.
 Other public beaches include Humiston Park, in Vero's Central Beach Business District, and Jaycee Park and the adjacent boardwalk extending southward approximately 2/3 of a mile along Ocean Drive.
 Vero Beach also has numerous other public access trails and walkways permitting beach access.

 Vero Beach is a full-service City.
 All traditional city services such as police, public works, and recreation are provided.
-In addition, the City of Vero Beach operates an electric generation plant, electrical distribution system, water and sewer plants, solid waste collection department, airport and marina.
+In addition, the City of Vero Beach operates water and sewer plants, solid waste collection department, regional airport and marina.